freeCodeCamp/freeCodeCamp/guide/english/cplusplus/goto/index.md

 # Intro to the use of goto and labels

 goto is one of the most powerful yet highly underrated piece of logic in c++.
 Crazy amount of optimization can be achieved using goto, provided it is used properly.
 It does that which it is named as.
-It goes to the mentioned occurence of the next label,wherever may it be.
+It goes to the mentioned occurence of the next label, wherever may it be.

 # Terminology